UW police seek felony assault charge against alleged shooter during Milo Yiannopoulos speech

 - London man proposes to Seattle woman via $5,000 newspaper ad

 Dukes was shot once in the abdomen during a scuffle outside of Kane Hall.
-Two hours later, a former UW student, Marc Hokoana and his wife, Elizabeth Hokoana, turned themselves in at the UW police station and claimed self-defense.
+Two hours later, a former UW student, Marc Hokoana, and his wife, Elizabeth Hokoana, turned themselves in at the UW police station and claimed self-defense.

-While initial suspicious fell on Marc Hokoana, based on his statements and the recovery of a handgun from the trunk of his car, Elizabeth Hokoana’s attorney later approached police and prosecutors and said that she was the shooter.
+While initial suspicion fell on Marc Hokoana, based on his statements and the recovery of a handgun from the trunk of his car, Elizabeth Hokoana’s attorney later approached police and prosecutors and said that she was the shooter.

 In an interview last month with The Seattle Times, the attorney, Steve Wells, said 29-year-old Elizabeth Hokoana shot the protester because she believed her husband, also 29, was in imminent danger of death or serious injury during the scuffle.
 Wells said the evidence “shows Mrs. Hokoana was legally justified.”